tezos/tezos/docs/tutorials/entering_alpha.rst

 ~~~~~~~~~~~~~~~~

 Finally, the RPCs specific to Alpha are also defined above the
 ``Alpha_context`` barrier.

-The definition is split into two parts.
+Services are defined in a few modules, divided by theme.
+Each module

-The first part, ``Services``, defines the RPC API: URL schemes with the
+defines the RPC API: URL schemes with the types of parameters, and
-types of parameters, and input and output JSON schemas.
-This interface
+input and output JSON schemas.
+This interface serves three
-serves three purposes.
-As it is thourouhgly tyoed, it makes sure that
+purposes.
+As it is thourouhgly typed, it makes sure that the handlers
-the handlers have the right input and output types.
-It is also used by
+(that are registered in the same file) have the right input and output
-the client to perform RPC calls, to make sure that the URL schemes and
+types.
+It is also used by the client to perform RPC calls, to make
-JSON formats and consistent between the two parties.
-These two features
+sure that the URL schemes and JSON formats and consistent between the
-are extremely useful when refactoring, as the OCaml typechecker will
+two parties.
+These two features are extremely useful when refactoring,
-help us track the effects of an RPC API change on the whole codebase.
+as the OCaml typechecker will help us track the effects of an RPC API
-The third purpose is of course, to make automatic documentation
+change on the whole codebase.
+The third purpose is of course, to make
-generation possible (as in ``tezos client rpc list/format``).
+automatic documentation generation possible (as in ``tezos client rpc
+list/format``).
+Each service is also accompanied by a caller function,
+that can be used from the client to perform the calls, and by the
+tests to simulate calls in a fake in-memory context.

 It can be useful if you are a third party developer who wants to read
 the OCaml definition of the service hierarchy directly, instead of the
 automatically generated JSON hierarchy.

-The second part, ``Services_registration``, is responsible for plugging
-the OCaml handler functions that implement the RPC API.